jonathanandrade10/notes/notes.md

 ## Big Query

-Strongly avoid run functions or parse in a partition_date field, it may cause a Full Scan on the table.
+**Strongly avoid run functions or parse in a partition_date field**, it may cause a Full Scan on the table.

 select * from dataset.table t
 where format_date('%Y%m%d', t.partition_date) = '20190618' --- 4.6TB